saronahub/server/README.md

 GET /event
 ```

-List all public and approved events by room bumber
+List all public and approved events by room bumber.
+Returned events are future or ongoing events.

 #### Response